withtally/Token-Distributor-Contract-Deployer/README.md

 Wrote data to output_22000_0x043cda8ef0ba380f54f4123c83d044dd7cdcd4a8f6f7fdb6af940a6805c4ba84.json
 ```

-We process the output file in the BE.
+We at tally will process the output file in the BE, for our [DAO Launcher](https://docs.tally.xyz/premium-features/dao-launcher)

+#### Merkle Output
 Example how it looks like:

 ```json